FAQs

 Sometimes sports massage can be a little uncomfortable, but it is only ever a ‘good’ pain—that is, you will instinctively know it is doing good.
 Please remember that you are always in charge, so if you’re uncomfortable in any way, please let us know, and we’ll try a different approach.

 Often, clients will report having gone for a massage treatment with other styles of massage therapists and found it unsatisfactory, as it was far too light and not deep enough.
 There is undoubtedly a place for this type of massage, but it is not something we find our clients request very often here.
-Of course, if you want it light or lighter, please say—we aim to give you the massage you wish to, not one that we deem ‘appropriate’.
+Of course, if you want it light or lighter, please say—we aim to give you the massage you wish, not one we deem ‘appropriate’.

 It is not unusual to experience minor post-massage soreness for a day or two after a deep-tissue massage.
 This is normal and indicates that valuable work has been done – and that the body is healing.
 Common post-massage advice includes warming the area with a hot bath or a hot water bottle, drinking lots of water, and gentle but progressive stretching.